Sun safety for animals

 Never leave your dog in a car, even with the windows open.
 During the warmer months a dog can die in a hot car in less than 20 minutes!

 Avoid walking your dog in the hottest part of the day, between 12pm and 2pm.
+(During a heatwave of 25 degrees or above we recommend walking before 9am and after 9pm)

 Keep long haired dogs cooler by grooming them to get rid of excess hair and clip long haired dogs for the summer season.
 Do not shave their hair as this leaves the skin prone to sunburn.